HalfSeedLLC/Climature/README.md

 ## Copyright and License

-Copyright [Johnathan Hill](https://www.johnbhill.com/) 2024.
-This is a proprietary product developed for the sole use by [Johnathan Hill](https://www.johnbhill.com/).
+Copyright [Half Seed](https://www.halfseed.com/) 2024.
+This is a proprietary product developed for the sole use by [Half Seed LLC](https://www.halfseed.com/) developed by [Johnathan Hill](https://www.johnbhill.com).